NOAA-GSL/VxIngest/mats_metadata_and_indexes/metadata_files/README.md

 The named function routine processes a named function entry from a template.
 The '_named_function_def' looks like "&named_function|*field1,*field2,*field3..."
 where "named_function" is the literal function name of a defined function.
-The name of the function and the function parameters are separated by a "|" and the parameters are separated by a ','.
+The name of the function and the function parameters are seperated by a "|" and the parameters are seperated by a ','.
 It is expected that field1, field2, and field3 etc are all valid variable names or constants.
 Each non constant field will be translated from the netcdf file into value1, value2 etc. Each constant will be positioned as is in the output document.